eagle840/eagle840/README.md

 ### Welcome to my profile page 👋

 - 🔭 I’m currently working on ...
-On boarding at BAE
+Stuff at BAE
 - 🌱 I’m currently learning ...
-PMI CAPM
+Azure Developer Certificate
 - 👯 I’m looking to collaborate on ...  an Opensource project
 - 🤔 I’m looking for help with ...
 ML
 - 💬 Ask me about ... anything